mustafaquraish/cup/README.md

 A badly named, in-progress programming language just to learn how these things work.
 Wait, doesn't everyone write a compiler when they're bored?

 Currently, the language is comparable to C, with some syntax changes inspired by Rust (that also make it a little easier to parse).
-The compiler outputs assembly code in `nasm` format, so you will need [nasm](https://www.nasm.us/) and a linker of your choice to compile it.
+The compiler outputs assembly code in `yasm` format, so you will need [yasm](https://yasm.tortall.net/) and a linker of your choice to compile it.
 The included Makefile and scripts use `ld`.
+(Alternatively, you can use `nasm`, but you will have to change the command being run in `compiler/main.cup` and `meta/bootstrap.sh`)

 Only linux and macOS (only on x86_64) are supported.